TheBevyFlock/bevy_new_2d/docs/design.md

   Instead, the calling code must have access to `Commands` and do something like `commands.spawn(button()).observe(on_click)`, which is not compatible with
   `children![]`-style composition.

-These limitations are expected to be lifted in future Bevy versions (for more information, see https://github.com/bevyengine/bevy/discussions/9538).
+These limitations are expected to be [lifted in future Bevy versions](https://github.com/bevyengine/bevy/discussions/9538).

 ## Asset Preloading